FedSSA: Semantic Similarity-based Aggregation for Efficient Model-Heterogeneous Personalized Federated Learning: Experimental Evaluation

-We study the robustness of \methodname{} and {\tt{FedProto}} to non-IIDness under setting $(N=100, C=10\%)$ on CIFAR-10 and CIFAR-100.
-We vary the number of classes seen by each client as $\{2, 4, 6, 8, 10\}$ on CIFAR-10 and $\{10, 30, 50, 70, 90, 100\}$ on CIFAR-100.
+We study the robustness of \methodname{} and {\tt{FedProto}} to non-IIDness {\ijcai{controlled by the number of seen classes one client holds}} under (N=100, C=10\%) on CIFAR-10 and CIFAR-100.
+We vary the number of classes seen by each client as $\{2, 4, \ldots, 10\}$ on CIFAR-10 and $\{10, 30, \ldots, 100\}$ on CIFAR-100.
 Figure~\ref{fig:case-noniid} shows that \methodname{} consistently outperforms {\tt{FedProto}}, demonstrating its robustness to non-IIDness.
-As the non-IIDness decreases (the number of classes seen by each client increases), accuracy degrades as more IID local data enhances generalization and reduces personalization.
+As the non-IIDness decreases (the number of classes seen by each client rises), accuracy degrades as more IID local data enhances generalization and reduces personalization.